 A payday loan begins as an unsecured debt but can be converted into secured debt.
 If you don’t pay back your payday debt, the payday lender can hire a law firm to file a debt collection lawsuit against you.
 The lawsuit can result in the payday lender obtaining a judgment, which gives them access to significant debt collection methods including wage garnishment, bank levy, or securing a lien against your property.
 A lien against property operates as secured debt and can’t be erased easily through bankruptcy the way many unsecured debts, like credit card debts, can be.

-The Fair Debt Collection Practices Act (FDCPA) is federal law in place to protect you from abusive debt collection practices.
+The Fair Debt Collection Practices Act (FDCPA) is a federal law in place to protect you from abusive debt collection practices.
 The FDCPA protects you from abusive, misleading, or harassing tactics by debt collectors.
 A debt collector is any party who contacts you other than the original creditor.
 Debt collection agencies hired by payday lenders must adhere to the FDCPA.

 As soon as you file a bankruptcy case, the automatic stay takes effect, which is a provision of the Bankruptcy Code that makes it illegal for your creditors to continue collection efforts against you until your case is resolved or dismissed.
 The automatic stay puts an immediate end to payday loan collections, lawsuits for unpaid debts, and all other collection activity from creditors.
 The automatic stay is fully enforced by the bankruptcy courts.